2016 Munich shooting: Casualties

-There have been claims that Sonboly deliberately targeted people of Turkish or Arab origin, groups he apparently felt had picked on him at school.
+There were claims that Sonboly deliberately targeted people of Turkish or Arab origin, groups he apparently felt had picked on him at school.
 The state government initially said the victims were not chosen in any particular way and that Sonboly did not know any of them.
 Police initially considered it a coincidence that all of the fatalities were of immigrant backgrounds; they suggested this may be because the McDonald's was frequented by the children of immigrants.

 In preparation for admitting the injured, multiple hospitals called their medical staff in to work outside normal working hours.
 A state of emergency was declared at the Rechts der Isar Hospital, where one of the injured victims died.

 Investigation

 Munich police chief Hubertus Andrä said that the shooting appeared to be a "classic shooting rampage" and not terrorism.
 Police said that the gunman was obsessed with mass shootings and that written material on such attacks was found in his room.
 Prosecutor Steinkraus Koch said that the gunman had a book about school shootings called Why Kids Kill: Inside the Minds of School Shooters by Peter F. Langman.
 No references to religion were found in documents in his home.
 Andrä said that there was an "obvious" link between the shooting and the fifth anniversary of the 2011 Norway attacks committed by Anders Behring Breivik.
 However, a police search of the shooter's residence did not find the manifesto written and distributed by Breivik.
 According to Abendzeitung, the shooter's own manifesto was found on his computer's hard disk.

 Police investigator Robert Heimberger said that the shooter appeared to have hacked a girl's Facebook account in an attempt to lure people to McDonald's with an offer of free food, but it was later suspected that he had in fact simply created a fake Facebook account, not hacked an existing one.

 Authorities said that the gunman had been planning the shooting for a year and probably purchased his gun illegally on the darknet.
 It was said to be a "reactivated" Glock 17 9mm semi-automatic pistol that previously had been used as a theatre prop.
 German police believe that the gun may have originated in Slovakia, and said that its serial number had been removed.

 On 25 July 2016, Munich police announced the arrest of a 16-year-old Afghan friend of the perpetrator who was being investigated on suspicion of failing to report the gunman's plans.

 Nearly two years after the shooting, police opened an investigation into Sonboly's contact with William Atchison, perpetrator of the 2017 Aztec High School shooting, and with a boy in Gerlingen who planned a school shooting there.
 Shortly after the Munich shooting, Atchison wrote an epitaph to Sonboly on Encyclopedia Dramatica, calling him a "true Aryan" and "true German".